Welcome to Troy’s Tuesday Tie Trivia. This feature was inspired by an incredible deal I got on ties at a local indoor flea market.

 You can read all about it here.

-on Friday I will also be linking to:
+I will be linking this Manly Post to

 I apologize in advance to any anonymous posters.
 Because of the large amount of SPAM I was getting, I had to block anonymous comments.